collocations.org

 The coroner said the cause of death was a stroke.

-a matter of life and/or death
+a matter of life and death, a matter of life or death

-Fulfilling orders on time is a matter of life and death for a small company.
+Delivering on time is a matter of life and death for a small company.

 sentence of death